ooni/spec/opos/OONI-Probe-Orchestration-System-Design.md

             "probe_id": "",
             "probe_family": "",

-            "platform": "macos", # Can be one of lepidopter, macos, linux, mobile, android, ios
+            "platform": "macos", # Can be one of lepidopter, macos, linux, android, ios

             "network_type": "wifi" # can be one of wifi, mobile, 3g, 4g, edge
             "available_bandwidth": {"gt": 10000}